wxguy/wxguy.github.io/_posts/2022-05-07-install-arch-linux-easiest-way.md

 -------

+## Update on Availability of `to-arch.sh` Script

+The link to the `to-arch.sh` script mentioned in this post is vanished.
+The user account of the author is suspended at [https://sr.ht](https://sr.ht).
+Whatever the reason may be, the the usefulness of this script will be useful to others who whats to follow the instructions mentioned in this post.
+Therefore, I have uploaded a copy of this script in to my blog post.
+You can download the script from here [https://wxguy.github.io/assets/downloads/files/to-arch.sh](https://wxguy.github.io/assets/downloads/files/to-arch.sh).
+Since there is no update to this script from the author, I highly recommend to use it on Virtual Box first on a fresh install and on a real hardware thereafter.

 ## Why Yet Another Arch Linux Install Tutorial?

 If I have to say it in two words, the tutorial written here is damn `easy` and `quick`.